CMSgov/bcda-static-site/decryption_walkthrough.md

   * A client ID and client secret that you should have received during registration
   * A file containing the RSA private key corresponding with the public key you provided during registration

   You can write your own decryption code later based on the documentation.
-This example uses the python example decryption code, which requires:
+This example uses the [python example decryption code](https://github.com/CMSgov/bcda-app/blob/master/decryption_utils/Python/decrypt.py){:target="_blank"}, which requires:

-  * Python and pip installed on your computer
+  * [Python](https://www.python.org/downloads/){:target="_blank"} and [pip](https://pypi.org/project/pip/){:target="_blank"} installed on your computer
-  * decrypt.py and requirements.txt downloaded from the BCDA github repository into the same directory
+  * [decrypt.py](https://github.com/CMSgov/bcda-app/blob/master/decryption_utils/Python/decrypt.py){:target="_blank"} and [requirements.txt](https://github.com/CMSgov/bcda-app/blob/master/decryption_utils/Python/requirements.txt){:target="_blank"} downloaded from the [BCDA github repository](https://github.com/CMSgov/bcda-app/tree/master/decryption_utils/Python){:target="_blank"} into the same directory
-  * You have run pip install -r requirements.txt from that same directory to download any required libraries
+  * You have run `pip install -r requirements.txt` from that same directory to download any required libraries

 ### 2. Getting ready to decrypt
-This decryption example picks up at step [X] of the Getting Started in Production guide.
+This decryption example picks up at step 5 of the [Getting Started in Production](./user_guide.html){:target="_blank"} guide.
 By this point, you have provided a bearer token to the API, made a request for data, and are waiting for the export job to complete.
 When the job is done, you should see a response in Swagger that looks like this:

 <img src="assets/img/decrypt_walkthrough_01.png" alt="job status response" width="500" />

-Take special note of the new KeyMap section of the response.
-To decrypt the file, you will need the filename (the first part of the keymap, marked 1 in the image) and the symmetric key (the second part of the keymap, marked 2), as shown above.
-There are no spaces in either one.
+Take special note of the new KeyMap section of the response. **To decrypt the file, you will need the filename (the first part of the keymap, marked 1 in the image) and the symmetric key (the second part of the keymap, marked 2), as shown above.** There are no spaces in either one.
 Copy these values from the KeyMap (filename and symmetric key) for later.

 * **Note:** Sometimes one or more data points are unavailable.
 When this happens, the error section will contain a separate filename and symmetric key with a list of the patients involved.

 The next step is to download the encrypted file.

-* Open the data file section in Swagger (click /api/v1/jobs/{jobID}/{filename})
+* Open the data file section in Swagger (click `/api/v1/jobs/{jobID}/{filename})`
 * Paste the job ID and filename into the appropriate boxes
-* Click Execute
+* Click `Execute`

 <img src="assets/img/decrypt_walkthrough_02.png" alt="encrypted file download" width="500" />